Best Practice Teaching Puberty, Body Image & Body Diversity

-Aimed at Primary staff delivering the new RSHE curriculum which includes Puberty education, this course will explore the statutory requireme...
+Aimed at primary staff delivering the new RSHE curriculum which includes Puberty education, this course will explore the statutory requireme...

 Read moreOur aim is for schools to ensure good-quality, age-appropriate RSE is available to all children and young people.
 We aim to increase teachers’ confidence in the delivery of RSE in the classroom through the provision of quality assured training and resources.

-Aimed at Primary staff delivering the new RSHE curriculum which includes Puberty education, this course will explore the statutory requireme...
+Aimed at primary staff delivering the new RSHE curriculum which includes Puberty education, this course will explore the statutory requireme...

 Read more